 In the end, I think it was all in my favour.
 I took it as a sign to put the camera down for a change, enjoy myself and be present.
 Too often I am running around looking for my next shot.
 We camped out at the wonderful Blackman camp, enjoyed the chilly nights and frosty mornings, did a couple of short hikes and some drives to explore the surrounding area

-Mistakes were made but still…..round 3 is in the planning.
+Mistakes were made but still…..trip number 3 to the Warrumbungles is already in planning.
 Hopefully, mistakes were also learned from.

 If you are heading west then after the Warrumbungles the land goes flat.